Jack Hendry (footballer, born 1995)

-Jack William Hendry (born 7 May 1995) is a Scottish professional footballer who plays as a centre-back for Belgian First Division A side Club Brugge, and the Scotland national team.
+Jack William Hendry (born 7 May 1995) is a Scottish professional footballer who plays as a centre-back for Saudi Pro League club Al-Ettifaq and the Scotland national team.

 He has previously played for Partick Thistle, Wigan Athletic, Dundee, Celtic and KV Oostende.
 He has also had loan spells at Shrewsbury Town, Milton Keynes Dons, A-League club Melbourne City and Serie A club Cremonese.

 Early life

 Hendry was born in Glasgow.
 He had spells as a youth player with Celtic and Peterborough United.
 He joined Dundee United on trial in 2013 and subsequently signed a contract with them, but his time there was severely disrupted by a bout of glandular fever.

 Club career

 Partick Thistle

 Hendry joined Partick Thistle in August 2014.
 He featured in Thistle's development squad frequently, before making his first-team debut for the side on the final day of the 2014–15 season in a goalless draw against Motherwell at Fir Park on 23 May 2015.

 On 2 June 2015, Hendry signed a new one-year contract with the Jags, alongside David Wilson and goalkeepers Paul Gallacher and Tomáš Černý.
 After an outstanding pre season, Hendry came on as a substitute in the opening game of the season away to Hamilton after only 29 minutes following an earlier red card for Frédéric Frans, he went on to help keep a clean sheet alongside Liam Lindsay in defence as the match finished 0–0.
 Following the match it was reported that English Premier League club Everton had been watching Hendry.